 Pospis Law provides representation in connection with the review and negotiation of employee severance agreements.

-Either way, most, if not all, severance agreements contain a provision, typically called a “Release”, which (as its name suggests) “releases” the employer from liability for legal claims, such as those arising under the anti-discrimination laws.
-If there are facts suggesting that you may have one or more legal (e.g., discrimination, harassment, or retaliation) claims, an employment lawyer can evaluate those potential claims, with the goal of negotiating a more favorable offer.
+Most, if not all, severance agreements contain a provision, typically called a “Release”, which (as its name suggests) “releases” the employer from liability for legal claims, such as those arising under the anti-discrimination laws.
+If there are facts suggesting that you may have one or more legal (e.g., discrimination, harassment, or retaliation) claims, an employment lawyer can evaluate those potential claims with an eye towards evaluating whether there is a basis for negotiating a more favorable offer.

 The agreement may contain other provisions and restrictions, such as those relating to your future employment (so-called restrictive covenants such as a non-competition and/or non-solicitation clauses), confidentiality, and non-disparagement.

 Contact us today to discuss your legal rights.